Expert advice on over 60's online dating

 The joy of online dating is that it encourages everyone to get offline and go and meet people.
 It’s social, and even if you don’t find love right away, you’ve got a great opportunity to make new friends and meet in interesting new places, like museums, art galleries and parks.

 Getting older doesn’t change our innate need for love.
 When it comes to romantic relationships, our studies and user feedback has shown that those over 60 specifically value stability, someone who’s gentle and kind, and with a good sense of humour.

 You may worry about the safety of online dating.
 My advice would be to invest in a reputable and secure dating site like eharmony as we specialise in compatibility-matching.

 Another important piece of advice is to only date when you’re ready – this in particular applies to to anyone coming out of a divorce or bereavement.

-If you’re still depressed, heartbroken or grieving a former partner, then you’re not ready to find love.
-Any baggage you haven’t dealt with could follow you into your next relationship and harm an otherwise promising friendship or romance.
+If you’re still heartbroken or grieving a former partner, then you’re not ready to find love.
+Any sadness you haven’t dealt with could follow you into your next relationship and harm an otherwise promising friendship or romance.

-If you’re struggling with any personal issues, I strongly recommend going to see a therapist, or at the very least talking it through honestly and openly with friends until you start to feel better.
+If you’re struggling, talk it through honestly and openly with friends until you start to feel better- or speak to a therapist.
 There is no shame in asking for help.